-Within the CCRA only evaluations using collaborative protection profiles, up to Evaluation Assurance Level 2 (EAL 2) are mutually recognised (including augmentation with flaw remediation).
 In parallel with the CCRA, the European countries within the former ITSEC scheme recognise higher EALs under the so-called SOG-IS European Mutual Recognition Agreement (SOG-IS MRA).
-Most but not all SOG-IS members are also CCRA members.
-The SOG-IS MRA covers two technical domains: Smartcards and Similar Devices and Hardware Devices with Security Boxes.
+The SOG-IS MRA covers two technical domains: Smartcards and Similar Devices and Hardware Devices with Security Boxes for which evaluation are recognised up to EAL7.
+Evaluation outside of those technical domains are recognised up to EAL4.

 The overall governance of the Common Criteria scheme is similar under both agreements.
 Certificates can be independently issued by any of the Certificate Authorizing Schemes.
 Each of these Schemes has recognized a number of evaluation laboratories, which carry out the actual product evaluations.
+The status of Certificate Authorizing Scheme is obtained via a peer review process by means of so-called CB audits.
+SOG-IS CB audits require further verification than the CB audits performed in CCRA, with a strong focus on technical expertise of both the CB personnel and the CB's licensed labs.